-Based on table 4, it can be seen that the cross loading value in each indicator and variable is greater than other variables and indicators, the cross loading variable of Work Discipline shows that the cross loading of the variable indicator is greater than the cross loading of other latent variables, the cross loading of the Employee Performance variable indicator shows that the value of the cross loading indicatorlarger than other latent variables, the cross loading of the Work Motivation variable also showed a greater cross loading value of the indicator than the cross loading of the latent variable.
-Based on this data, it can be stated discriminately that the results of cross loading are considered valid.
+Based on table 4, it can be seen that the cross loading value in each indicator and variable is greater than other variables and indicators, the cross loading variable of Work Discipline shows that the cross loading of the variable indicator is greater than the cross loading of other latent variables, the cross loading of the Employee Performance variable indicator shows that the value of the cross loading indicator is greater than other latent variables, The cross loading variable of Work Motivation also showed a greater cross loading value of the indicator than the cross loading of the latent variable.
+Based on this data, it can be stated discriminatively that the cross loading results are considered valid.